 - ev.msg is an object that represents a packet_in data structure.

 - msg.dp is an object that represents a datapath (switch).

 - dp.ofproto and dp.ofproto_parser are objects that represent the OpenFlow protocol that Ryu and the switch negotiated.

 Ready for the second half.

 - OFPActionOutput class is used with a packet_out message to specify a switch port that you want to send the packet out of.
-This application need a switch to send out of all the ports so OFPP_FLOOD constant is used.
+This application uses the OFPP_FLOOD flag to indicate that the packet should be sent out on all ports.

 - OFPPacketOut class is used to build a packet_out message.

-- If you call Datapath class's send_msg method with a OpenFlow message class object, Ryu builds and send the on-wire data format to the switch.
+- If you call Datapath class's send_msg method with a OpenFlow message class object, Ryu builds and sends the on-wire data format to the switch.

-Here, you finished implementing your first Ryu application.
-You are ready to run this Ryu application that does something useful.
+There, you finished implementing your first Ryu application.
+You are ready to run a Ryu application that does something useful.

 Is a dumb L2 switch is too dumb?
 You want to implement a learning L2 switch?
 Move to the next step.
 You can learn from the existing Ryu applications at ryu/app directory and integrated tests directory.